Today is World Prematurity Day, a global campaign to raise awareness of premature birth and the terrible effects it can have on families.

 And just as importantly, it reminds parents who’ve gone through the trauma of a premature birth that they’re not alone and that there are many others who understand what they’ve experienced.

 How to Get Involved in World Prematurity Day

 Nobody should feel as if they’re on their own when they’re enduring one of the most difficult times of their life.
 Just knowing that there are other people out there who’ve been through something similar to you can be hugely important, and help you process and make sense of any trauma you’ve faced.
-For more information and to see how you can get involved visit World Prematurity Day.
+For more information and to see how you can get involved visit the Bliss website.

 If your baby was born prematurely and you believe the care you were given may have caused an avoidable injury, it’s very important that you get legal advice and help from a specialist in medical negligence.

 At Simpson Millar our Medical Negligence Solicitors offer a free claims assessment so we can discuss your experience, whether you may have grounds to claim and how we can help you.
 Ask us if we can deal with your claim on a No Win, No Fee basis.

 Fill in the form below to get in touch with one of our dedicated team members, or call our team today on: 0808 239 6043